 Integrating and plotting an orbit in an NFW potential#

-We first need to import some relevant packages:
+We first import the required packages:

 >>> import astropy.units as u